 Assess students by having them identify past experiences that could impact learning and skill development.
-Discover your students' learning preferences (addressed in the "How Students Learn" section of this guide) and evaluate physical capacity.
-Assess each student's physical abilities and technical understanding.
+Discover your students' learning preferences and evaluate cognitive, social/affective and physical capacity (CAP Model).

 Determine goals and plan experiences by identifying big-picture goals and work together on an initial focus and objectives for the group.
 Partner with students to plan purposeful experiences and check for understanding of goals.